 The compression scheme used to compress image or raster data in the output file.
 Choose from the following:

 The amount of image compression applied to the export.
 Low quality has a smaller file size but less clear data; max quality has a larger file size but crisper data.
+This only applies when certain compression types are used.

 Compress vector graphics